astezron/MetaCost-XGB-Cost-Sensitive-Learning-with-Simulated-and-Traditional-Data/Matlab Codes/README_Matlab.md

 ## Requirements

 - MATLAB (no specific version required, but recent versions recommended)
-- CSV input files in the correct fo
+- CSV input files in the correct format.